maitrikjpatel/DevNotes/JS.md

 ```

 - That function can be copied between objects.
-- When a function is called in the “method” syntax: object.method(), the value of this during the call is object.
+- When a function is called in the “method” syntax: object.method(), the value of "this" during the call is object.
 - "this" is undefined in strict mode.
-If we try to access this.name, there will be an error.
+- If we try to access this.name, there will be an error.

 ```
 function sayHi() {